Philippa Whipple QC acted for Goals Soccer plc, in a challenge to the Government’s attempts to...

 One Crown Office Row wins role in Pro Bono legal support service for Olympic and Paralympic Games - Jul 2011

-Kieran Coonan QC is representing vet in Queens racehorse drug case hearing - Feb 2011
+Kieran Coonan QC is representing a vet in the Queen’s racehorse drug case hearing - Feb 2011